BillyGratia15/Diabetes_Prediction/README.md

 c.
 Skin Thickness <=> BMI

 So we can fill the missing data from one with another data based on its best correlations and now you have a new database without missing data.

+Click [here](!https://github.com/BillyGratia15/Final_Project_JCDS/blob/master/tests.csv) to see the clean and new database.

 **2. Regression Analysis**